vdfdev/jekyll-now/_posts/2021-04-11-Creating-minimalist-blog-with-Jekyll-now.md

 In this post, I share why I chose [Jekyll Now](https://github.com/barryclark/jekyll-now) and [Github Pages](https://pages.github.com/) to build this blog.

 As I grow older, I have accumulated dozens of side projects that I have done or tried to do.
-Most of them fail or don't get beyond a quick prototype.
+Most of them fail or don't go beyond a quick prototype.
 Nevertheless, in almost all of them I have learned some new technology, and in the end these learnings are the most valuable result of these side projects.

 I wanted to create a blog to share this knowledge, with these requirements:
 - **Full control the web page**.
 Instead of using a hosted service like Facebook or Medium, as I strongly believe in a decentralized web.